Arch of Septimius Severus

 More about the arch of Septimius Severus

 The Colosseum & the Roman Forum, by Martyn Whittock (2002).
-For kids.
+Easy reading.

 The Roman Forum, by Michael Grant (1970).
 Out of date, but Michael Grant is an entertaining writer with a simple style which teenagers may appreciate.

 Ancient Roman Art, by Susie Hodge (1998).
 Easy reading.